Voting With a Felony Conviction, Yes, you get your right to vote back!

 - No. There is no longer a document confirming restoration of the right to vote (in the past, a required document did this).
 There is also no list of persons whose right to vote has been restored.
 If you are no longer incarcerated in prison, your voting rights are restored, and you are eligible to register to vote.
 You also do not need paperwork to prove that your right to vote has been restored.

 Do I still need to register to vote?

 There are many ways to register to vote.

 - There are many ways to register, including in person at county auditor or elections offices and in many other locations, government offices such as the Department of Licensing (DOL), Department of Social and Health Services (DSHS), and often local schools, libraries, and firehouses.
-You can also register online at www.secstate.wa.gov, through the My Vote app on a smartphone, via mail, or with organizations like the League of Women Voters.
+You can also register online at www.votewa.gov , by mail, or with organizations like the League of Women Voters.

 Note: There are deadlines for registration.
-You should contact the Secretary of State, your county elections office, or a voting rights organization for official deadlines.
-Generally you can register by mail until 29 days before an election, and in person until 8 days before the election.
+You should contact the Secretary of State, your county elections office or auditor, or a voting rights organization for official deadlines.
+You can register to vote in person until 8pm on Election Day.
+Online and mail registrations must be received 8 days before Election Day.

 - When you register to vote, you will be required to provide two addresses:

 - This can be the name or address of a shelter, park, motor home, intersection, or some other identifiable location.
 This location will be used to determine your voting precinct and the races that you will vote on.